-- 4.79 We identified the following incentives which formed the basis of the RP5 regulatory framework:
+4.95 The following incentives formed the basis of the RP5 regulatory framework:

 - underspending capex and opex allowances;

 - reducing electricity theft;

-- avoiding inefficient spending; and
+- · avoiding inefficient spending; and

 - guaranteed standards.

-- 4.80 While we have focused on the financial incentives in the above list and while we are reviewing this closely to inform our approach to RP6, we will also reassess the non financial incentives which are also in operation during RP5.
+- 4.96 While we have focused on the financial incentives in the above list and while we are reviewing this closely to inform our approach to RP6, we will also reassess the non financial incentives which are also in operation during RP5.